 You may sometimes find that the first and last shots in a burst of photos are blurry.
 This is due to the movement of actually pressing and releasing the shutter button.
-You can avoid this problem by picking the middle shots from a burst sequence.
+You can avoid this problem by picking the shots from the middle of the burst sequence.

 10. Use Manual Focus for Complete Control

-The autofocus on cameras these days is superb, but it is still no match for the human eye.
-Manual focus can ensure you to focus on exactly what you want.
+The autofocus on cameras these days is superb, but sometimes you want to use the human eye.
+Manual focus can ensure you focus on exactly what you want.

 Manual focus is especially useful when you are using a tripod, such as photographing a landscape scene or a close-up of a flower.
-To find the exact focus spot, use the camera’s live view mode and zoom in x5 or x10.
+To find the exact focus spot, use the camera’s Live View mode and zoom in 5x or 10x.
 Then focus manually and make small adjustments to ensure the best sharpness.

-Always remember to switch back to autofocus when you have finished with manual mode.
+Always remember to switch back to autofocus when you finish using manual mode.
 Otherwise, you may find yourself missing a shot.

 11. Clean Your Lens Glass to Avoid Smears

-Even if you have managed to follow everything written above, a dirty lens glass can still ruin your pictures.
+Even if you follow everything written above, a dirty lens glass can still ruin your pictures.

 12. Check Image Quality Before Posting

-Many photographers find that photo quality decreases when up- or downloading images.
+Many photographers find that photo quality decreases when uploading or downloading images.
 This common problem is caused by the sites’ automatic photo cropping.

-Social media web pages resize photos as a default, which results in low quality up- and downloads.
-Sometimes it is possible to upload photos in higher resolution, but I do not suggest counting on that.
+Social media web pages resize photos as a default, which results in low-quality uploads and downloads.
+Sometimes it’s possible to upload photos in higher resolution, but I don’t suggest counting on that.

-However, there are plenty of cloud storage sites available where you can share your photographs in full quality.
-In most cases, the registration is for free, and you can immediately start uploading your work.
+However, there are plenty of cloud storage sites where you can share your photographs in full quality.
+In most cases, registration is free, and you can immediately start uploading your work.

-It is important to embrace your failures, as frustrating as they might be.
-If you find that your photo is blurry, try to examine the reasons behind it.
+It’s important to embrace your failures, as frustrating as they might be.
+If you find yourself asking, “Why are my photos blurry?” try to examine the reasons behind it.